 LDCs are usually hired in the fall.
-In addition to supporting a course or research project, LDCs also work at the Research Hub service desk on the 2nd floor of Davis Library.
+In addition to supporting a course or research project, LDCs also work at the Library Data Services service desk on the 2nd floor of Davis Library.
 At the desk, they provide drop-in data science support such as getting started with data, working with data using specific software, and more.

 This is a pilot program beginning spring 2023.
 Apply now for projects to begin fall 2023.